Wed 26 Sep 2012

 recently (via Dean Wilson),

-which is a simple wrapper script you use around your cron(8) jobs, which
+which is a simple wrapper script you use around your cron(8)

 captures any stdout and stderr output and logs it to a couchdb database,